Gcjh/SGCL-Master/README.md

 # Run
 Running SGCL is followed as:

-    python main.py
+    sh run_main.sh

-If you want to.
+If you want to run other datasets, please add them in run_main.sh.